tiagolr/tilr_jsfx/README.md

 ## QuickFilter

-Simple filter with 9 modes and smooth interpolation from ReEQ
+Simple filter with 9 modes and smooth interpolation from ReEQ.

 ![](doc/qfilter.png)

+## Notes to CC

+Convert midi notes to CC messages, useful for keytracking modulation.

+Supports configs like min and max note, min and max CC values, off notes value and more.

 # Synths